TeselaGen/teselagen-manual/chp/chp9/chp9_1.md

 Before using j5 to design SLIC/Gibson/CPEC/SLiCE or Golden Gate assembly, there are several important bioinformatics/BioCAD tasks to perform.

-For a recent (non-exhaustive, for example not including j5 or DeviceEditor) review of a of currently available BioCAD tools, please see (MacDonald 2011).
+For a recent (non-exhaustive, for example not including j5 or DeviceEditor) review of currently available BioCAD tools, please see (MacDonald 2011).

 #### SLIC/Gibson/CPEC/SLiCE: